eclipse-pass/pass-ui/README.md

 ### Using ember in the container.

-Login to the ember container with `docker exec -it ember /bin/sh`.
+Login to the ember container with `docker exec -it pass-ui /bin/sh`.
-Then run ember with `./node_modules/ember-cli/bin/ember`.
+Then run ember directly with the `ember` command.
 This can be useful for adding and updating dependencies.
 You can run also run tests, but you may have to install other dependencies such as google-chrome.